jack-driscoll/chatgpt-dataexport/README.md

 ```

 ## JSON & HTML
-You will have a chat.html and a conversations.json, message_feedback.json, shared_conversations.json and user.json

-**chat.html**: has all your chats as an html file
+- `chat.html`: has all your chats as an html file

-**conversations.json**: is a single line containing all the chats, probably too large to open in VSCode.
+- `conversations.json`: is a single line containing all the chats, probably too large to open in VSCode.

-**message_feedback.json**: These are all your thumbs up/down with descriptions in a single line .json file
+- `message_feedback.json`: These are all your thumbs up/down with descriptions in a single line .json file

-**shared_conversations.json**: Likely for public/shared group chats.
+- `shared_conversations.json`: Likely for public/shared group chats.

-**user.json**: ID, email, user type, birth year
+- `user.json`: ID, email, user type, birth year

 ### Getting nicely formatted JSON from `conversations.json`
-Run "python unpack_conversations.py" in the same directory as conversations.json.
+Run `python unpack_conversations.py` in the same directory as conversations.json.
 It will create a folde called "markdown_outputs" with all the chats as markdown files.

 ### Getting the Created Date, Dialog and Tool output (cleaning) from the `.md` files
-Then run "python clean_dialogs_headers.py" in the same directory, it will load the files from "markdown_outputs" (which must exist, with the .md files) and create a folder called "cleaned_dialogs", which has the date of the conversation, the dialog, the Tools output referencing any created images with the DALL-E Gen IDs.
+Then run `python clean_dialogs_headers.py` in the same directory, it will load the files from "markdown_outputs" (which must exist, with the .md files) and create a folder called "cleaned_dialogs", which has the date of the conversation, the dialog, the Tools output referencing any created images with the DALL-E Gen IDs.